 ARIZONA MINIMUM WAGE LAW

 Arizona minimum wage is governed by the Fair Labor Standards Act or FLSA.
 The FLSA requires employers to pay a minimum wage of not less than $7.90 per hour.
 Some exemptions apply.
-But just because your employer says you are exempt it doesn't mean you are exempt.
-You should contact us at 1-800-706-3000 if you have more questions and talk to an Arizona employment lawyer.
+But just because your employer says you are exempt it doesn’t mean you are exempt.
+You should call 1-800-706-3000 if you have more questions and talk to an Arizona employment lawyer.